-CONTAINMENT AND DISPOSAL OF LEAD PAINT CLEANING RESIDUES
+CONTAINMENT AND DISPOSAL OF NON-LEAD PAINT CLEANING RESIDUES

-Effective: October 2, 2001 Revised: April 22, 2016
+Effective: November 25, 2004 Revised: April 22, 2016

 Description.
-This work shall consist of the containment, collection, temporary storage, transportation and disposal of waste from lead paint removal projects.
-Waste requiring containment and control includes, but is not limited to, old paint, spent abrasives, corrosion products, mill scale, dirt, dust, grease, oil, salts, and water used for cleaning the surface of existing lead coatings prior to overcoating.
+This work shall consist of the containment, collection, temporary storage, transportation and disposal of waste from non-lead paint removal projects.
+Waste requiring containment and control includes, but is not limited to, old paint, spent abrasives, corrosion products, mill scale, dirt, dust, grease, oil, and salts.

 General.
-The existing coatings contain lead and may also contain other toxic metals.
-This specification provides the requirements for containment and for the protection of the public, and the environment from exposure to harmful levels of toxic metals that may be present in the paint being removed or repaired.
-The Contractor shall take reasonable and appropriate precautions to protect the public from the inhalation or ingestion of dust or debris from the operations, and is responsible for the clean-up of all spills of waste at no additional cost to the Department.
+This specification provides the requirements for the control of paint removal waste when the existing coatings do not contain lead.
+If the coatings contain lead, use specification "Containment and Disposal of Lead Paint Cleaning Residues."
+The Contractor shall take reasonable and appropriate precautions to protect the public from the inhalation or ingestion of dust and debris from their paint removal and clean up operations and is responsible for the clean-up of all spills of waste at no additional cost to the Department.